The Bankrate promise

 Cryptocurrency staking offers the owners of cryptocurrency a way to earn income that’s separate from just trading the coins.
-While the income may be a nice perk of holding a coin and seem to be risk-free, it’s important to remember the downsides of owning and trading crypto, ones that potentially vastly outweigh what in many cases are relatively small staking rewards.
+While the income may be a nice perk of holding a coin and seem to be risk-free, it’s important to remember the downsides of owning and trading crypto, ones that can potentially outweigh what in many cases might be small staking rewards.

 Editorial Disclaimer: All investors are advised to conduct their own independent research into investment strategies before making an investment decision.
 In addition, investors are advised that past investment product performance is no guarantee of future price appreciation.